Brush Up On These Oral Health Tips for Children

 Protecting Your Child’s Baby Teeth

-While children do lose their baby teeth after eight or ten years, they play an important role in saving space for permanent teeth.
+While children lose their baby teeth after eight or ten years, they play a crucial role in saving space for permanent teeth.
 Baby teeth affect children’s chewing, speaking and smiling and they also play a factor in overall health.
-Not maintaining a dental routine can cause tooth decay which can lead to other health issues and allows bad bacteria to spread to new adult teeth.
+Not maintaining a dental routine can cause tooth decay, which can lead to other health issues allowing bad bacteria to spread to new adult teeth.

 Maintaining Your Child’s Oral Health

 Beginning good oral habits early on is crucial for healthy oral development.
 Here are some of our best tips to keep your little ones on track for a lifetime of happy smiles!